sighupio/fury-getting-started/fury-next-on-eks/README.md

-# Furyctl alpha on EKS
+# Furyctl next on EKS

-This step-by-step tutorial guides you to deploy the **Kubernetes Fury Distribution** (KFD) on an EKS cluster on AWS using an alpha version of furyctl.
+This step-by-step tutorial guides you to deploy the **Kubernetes Fury Distribution** (KFD) on an EKS cluster on AWS using the *next* version of furyctl.

 This tutorial covers the following steps: